 To make a garden is to create an artificial environment: Some garden plants need extra water or more protection against pests than plants growing in nature.
 To garden in a greenhouse is to work with an even more artificial environment.
 When set up and managed correctly, it can keep the lethal hands of winter at bay.
 But a lapse in management can kill a greenhouse full of plants with too much heat as easily as with too much cold.

-The first thing any greenhouse grower needs is a minimum/maximum thermometer.
+The first thing any greenhouse grower needs is a minimum/maximum thermometer so they always know the temperature inside.
 These are also valuable to growers using hoop houses, cold frames or just starting seeds in the basement.

 2. Heat Mats